Philip Jackson, Ph. D.

 Empathy is the ability to understand the emotions, motivations and states of mind of others.
 It is essential for normal social interactions and some neurological or psychiatric disorders (brain trauma or schizophrenia, for example) interfere with this ability.

 Professor Phillip Jackson's research aims to understand the ability of the human brain to visualize the states of mind of others and to identify the factors that can influence this ability, such as experience, individual differences, as well as certain brain disorders.

 His team also seeks to identify the systems and networks of the brain that are involved in empathy and the representation of the pain of oneself and others.
 The techniques used include functional magnetic resonance imaging, electroencephalography, non-invasive transcranial stimulation and several physiological measures, such as heart rate.

-Studies by Philip Jackson's lab have helped to explain why people who are often exposed to people who suffer, such as health professionals, will rate patients' pain differently than people who are less exposed to the pain of others.
+Studies by Dr. Jackson's team have helped to explain why people who are often exposed to people who suffer, such as health care professionals, will rate patients' pain differently than people who are less exposed to the pain of others.
 His team found variations in neural activity in the brain that depend on work experience and underlie these differences.

 More recently, Dr. Jackson and his team have used virtual reality and video games to identify physiological markers (such as heartbeat) of emotions felt during human-machine interaction.